-Community Development.
+3.18.1.
 The processor has identified community needs in consultation with affected communities, developed a plan, and committed resources to support community development.

+3.19.
 Artisanal and Small-Scale Mining.

+3.19.1.
 When engaging with artisanal and small-scale miners (ASM), the processor facilitates their formalization and improvement of their environmental and social practices, where there are known to be legitimate ASM in the sphere of influence of the site / facility.

+3.20.
 Human Rights.
-The processor

-- Has a documented policy concerning respecting human rights. - Implements the UN Guiding Principles on Business and Human Rights including human rights due diligence. - Makes reasonable accommodation for worker religious practices.
+- 3.20.1.
+Has a documented policy concerning respecting human rights. - 3.20.2.
+Implements the UN Guiding Principles on Business and Human Rights including human rights due diligence. - 3.20.3.
+Makes reasonable accommodation for worker religious practices.

+3.21.
 Security and Human Rights.
-The processor

-- Has a documented policy concerning workplace security and its impact on worker human rights. - Implements the Voluntary Principles on Security and Human Rights (VP on SHR) when engaging with private or public security forces. - Continually assesses and monitors human rights conformance in the workplace.
+- 3.21.1.
+Has a documented policy concerning workplace security and its impact on worker human rights. - 3.21.2.
+Implements the Voluntary Principles on Security and Human Rights (VP on SHR) when engaging with private or public security forces. - 3.21.3.
+Continually assesses and monitors human rights conformance in the workplace.

+3.22.
 Rights of under-privileged communities, including Indigenous Peoples' and ethnic minorities.
-The processor

-- Has a documented policy concerning right and Free Prior and Informed Consent (FPIC) of under-privileged communities. - Respects the rights of and FPIC of underprivileged communities. - Avoids adverse impacts on under-privileged communities' lands, livelihoods, resources, and cultural heritage. - Has developed and implemented an underprivileged communities engagement plan in order to contribute to their empowerment.
+- 3.22.1.
+Has a documented policy concerning right and Free Prior and Informed Consent (FPIC) of under-privileged communities. - 3.22.2.
+Respects the rights of and FPIC of underprivileged communities. - 3.22.3.
+Avoids adverse impacts on underprivileged communities' lands, livelihoods, resources, and cultural heritage. - 3.22.4.
+Has developed and implemented an underprivileged communities engagement plan in order to contribute to their empowerment.

+3.23.
 Land Acquisition and Resettlement.

 Where land acquisition or resettlement is necessary, the processor

-- Has a documented policy concerning land acquisition and resettlement. - Explores all viable alternative project designs to avoid and/or minimize land acquisition and physical or economic displacement. - Implements a resettlement action plan to fairly address and compensate for residual adverse impacts.
+- 3.23.1.
+Has a documented policy concerning land acquisition and resettlement. - 3.23.2.
+Explores all viable alternative project designs to avoid and/or minimize land acquisition and physical or economic displacement. - 3.23.3.
+Implements a resettlement action plan to fairly address and compensate for residual adverse impacts in consultation with impacted local stakeholders.

+3.24.
 Cultural Heritage.
-The processor

-- Has a documented policy concerning cultural heritage sites. - Has identified cultural heritage sites in the area of the processors. - Based on consultation with stakeholders, avoids, minimizes, reduces and compensates for adverse impacts on cultural heritage.
+- 3.24.1.
+Has a documented policy concerning cultural heritage sites. - 3.24.2.
+Has identified cultural heritage sites in the area of the processors. - 3.24.3.
+Based on consultation with stakeholders, avoids, minimizes, reduces and compensates for adverse impacts on cultural heritage.

-VIII.
-GOVERNANCE CRITERIA
+4. GOVERNANCE CRITERIA